pmndrs/valtio/readme.md

 ##### Update transiently

-In cases you can to subscribe a component to state without causing render, stick the subscribe function into useEffect.
+You can subscribe a component to state without causing render, just stick the subscribe function into useEffect.

 ```jsx
 function Foo() {